dabreegster/odjitter/README.md

         odjitter jitter [OPTIONS] --od-csv-path <OD_CSV_PATH> --zones-path <ZONES_PATH> --output-path <OUTPUT_PATH> --disaggregation-threshold <DISAGGREGATION_THRESHOLD>

     OPTIONS:
+            --deduplicate-pairs
+                Prevent duplicate (origin, destination) pairs from appearing in the output.
+This may increase memory and runtime requirements.
+Note the duplication uses the floating point precision of the input data, and only consider geometry (not any properties)

             --destination-key <DESTINATION_KEY>
                 Which column in the OD row specifies the zone where trips ends? [default: geo_code2]